Rock climbing in the Grampians National Park

 In recent years, rock climbing in the Grampians National Park has increased and contemporary rock climbing activities, such as bouldering and the use of fixed protection (bolts and chain anchors), have emerged, creating risk to irreplaceable environmental and cultural values.

 To ensure the protection of these values, in February 2019 Parks Victoria announced it would be strictly enforcing the existing restrictions that were created to protect the park’s highly sensitive areas called Special Protection Areas.
-This decision meant that activities such as rock climbing could no longer take place in a Special Protection Area, with the exception of a current exemption for existing licensed tour operators that offer rock climbing and abseiling at Summerday Valley and Lookout Point Wall in the Grampians National Park (see below) until 30 June 2020.
+This decision meant that activities such as rock climbing could no longer take place in a Special Protection Area, with the exception of a current exemption for existing licensed tour operators that offer rock climbing and abseiling at Summerday Valley and Lookout Point Wall in the Grampians National Park (see below).

-More than 60 per cent of the national park is outside of Special Protection Areas, which are clearly shown in the maps and climbing information (PDF).
+More than 60 per cent of the national park is outside of Special Protection Areas, which are shown on these maps and climbing information (PDF).

 Summerday Valley and Lookout Point Wall